-Colour scheme structures are a set of patterns many designers will use when creating a new colour scheme, to ensure they’re choosing colours that work well together.
+Colour scheme structures are a set of patterns many designers will use when creating a new colour scheme.
+The scheme ensures they’re choosing colours that work well together.
 We’ll take a look at four of the main harmonies for combining colours and how to create each.

 Monochromatic Colour Schemes

-Monochromatic colour schemes are created by utilising a base hue and then using tints and shades to brighten and darken the colours, this can be great for branding and artwork uses.
-However, it won’t offer the contrast that is really needed when working with colours on the web.
+Thesecolour schemes are created by utilising a base hue, then using tints and shades to brighten and darken the colours.
+However, be mindful that it won’t offer the contrast that is really needed when working with colours on the web.

 Analogous Colour Schemes

-Analogous colours are situated next to each other on the colour wheel and they can display the transition between two different colours to great effect.
+Thesecolours are situated next to each other on the colour wheel and can display the transition between two different colours to great effect.